Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 If the humidity level is within the ideal range for your Alocasia, you will not need to do anything to raise the humidity, but you can mist the plant occasionally.

-However, if the humidity level is low, you will need to raise it to help your plant thrive.
+However, if the humidity level is low, you must raise it to help your plant thrive.

 How much humidity does Alocasia need?